I have wide and varied interests. See the pages develop here as I have time to experiment!

 I have been interested in Fair Trade for several years, and remember using it to teach about the growth of a new brand (Fair Trade) as different from that of an established brand (Guinness, which does some wonderful advertising).
 It’s possible to enjoy Fair Trade food in the form of chocolate and banana cakes.

 There’s nothing better than grabbing a bowl of popcorn and settling in front of the TV with a good film, even better in the cinema.
 I own a large number of DVDs, and love watching certain films repeatedly, especially the extras.
 It’s amazing how inspirational films can be in allowing you to think creatively about something else.
 For example, ‘The Matrix’ helped me to get to grips with postmodernism for my PhD, and the ‘how we did it’ for Shrek allowed me to think about how the creative process for getting a message across works.
-I enjoy television programmes occasionally, but tend to find life too busy to allow for much television.
+I tend to find life too busy to allow for much television, but iPlayer means an increasing amount is watched.
 Sometimes, a little live show at the theatre is great… my favourite so far is the Lion King.

 I love to have music playing when I’m working, it helps me focus!
 I enjoy most kinds of music (except thrash metal, some kinds of jazz, and Peruvian pan pipes) from Classical through to Dance music.
 Different moods and tasks require different styles of music… More recently, in an attempt to improve my mind, and my audio-non-visual skills, I increasingly listen to Radio 4, and a number of downloaded MP3s from the internet.